Section 11: Safer Recruitment

-All organisations, which employ staff or volunteers to work with children, should adopt a consistent and thorough process of safe recruitment in order to ensure that those recruited are suitable.
+All organisations, which employ staff or volunteers to work with children, should adopt a consistent and thorough process of safer recruitment in order to ensure that people who are unsuitable to work with children and young people are prevented from doing so.

-North Yorkshire LSCB will help and encourage member organisations to implement safe recruitment and selection practices by providing access to relevant government guidance, examples of good practice guidance, and model policies and procedures where needed.
+The North Yorkshire Safeguarding Children Board will help and encourage partners to implement safer recruitment and selection practices by providing access to relevant government guidance, examples of good practice guidance, and model policies and procedures where needed.

-Safe recruitment practice should include those persons who may not have direct contact with children, but because of their presence and familiarity in certain settings will still be seen as safe and trustworthy.
-The principles of safe recruitment should be included in the terms of any contract drawn up between the organisation and contractors or agencies that provide services for children for whom the organisation is responsible.
-The organisation should monitor compliance with the contract, which should also include a requirement that the provider will not sub-contract to any personnel who have not been part of a safe recruitment process.
+Safer recruitment practice should include those persons who may not have direct contact with children, but because of their presence and familiarity in certain settings will still be seen as safe and trustworthy.
+The principles of safer recruitment should be included in the terms of any contract drawn up between the organisation and contractors or agencies that provide services for children and young people for whom the organisation is responsible.
+The organisation should monitor compliance with the contract, which should also include a requirement that the provider will not sub-contract to any personnel who have not been part of a safer recruitment process.

-All organisations involved in the selection of adults to work with children should ensure that designated staff undertake safe recruitment training as approved by NCSL (for headteachers and governors) or the LSCB (other professionals) and other training specific to their organisation where available.
+All organisations involved in the selection of adults to work with children should ensure that designated staff undertake appropriate safer recruitment training specific to their organisational needs.

-The Local Safeguarding Children Board should monitor the take up of such training through the NYSCB Workforce Task Group.
+The North Yorkshire Safeguarding Children Board will monitor the take up of any such training through the NYSCB Workforce Development Subgroup.

 Safer Recruitment Practice